Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Model

+\end{widetext} While in the Hamiltonian (Eq.~\eqref{eq:HamSym}) we only use coefficients with positive $k$ and $m$, in general we allow $k$ (and $m$) to take negative values, with $V_{-k,m} = V_{km}^* = V_{km}$ as we shall show later.
+Fermionic antisymmetry forces that only the anti-symmetric part of the interaction matrix elements to be relevant.
+Using $V_{km} = -V_{mk}$ we can then rewrite the Hamiltonian to only contain terms with $m>k$ ~\cite{Bergholtz2008}

 In this form it is clear that for $m\neq 0$ $V_{km}$ is the hopping energy for the process where two electrons separated by $k+m$ sites hop by the same distance ($m$ sites) in opposite directions, such that their total center of mass/total dipole moment is conserved.
-The $m=0$ term, meanwhile, is just the Coulomb interaction term between two electrons separated by $k$.
+The $m=0$ term, meanwhile, is just the density-density interaction term between electrons in site $n$ and site $n+k$.

 This Hamiltonian has several important symmetries.
 Obviously it conserves particle number $\hat{N} = \sum_{k} \hat{c}_k^{\dagger} \hat{c}_k$.
 The translation symmetries of the Hamiltonian are a bit more subtle (For a complete explanation, see Haldane (1985) \cite{Haldane1985}).
 Clearly, the Hamiltonian as written in Eq.~\eqref{eq:HamAsym} not invariant under continuous translations, even though our system should be fully translationally invariant.
 This symmetry breaking is related to the magnetic field and our choice of gauge.
 Periodic boundary conditions require only \textit{physical quantities} to be invariant after translation around the torus, which allows for a difference in phase after translation - generally we have $ t_i (L_i) \vert \psi \rangle = e^{i\theta_i} \vert \psi \rangle$.
 Then, for our system to be consistent, all states and operators have to be formed from eigenstates of $t_i(L_i)$ \textit{with the same} $e^{i\theta_i}$, which means we have to choose a set $\theta_i$ and enforce periodic boundary conditions using that $\theta_i$ for all states.
 When we set $\mathbf{A} = Bx~ \mathbf{\hat{y}}$ (instead of $\mathbf{A} = B(x-a) \mathbf{\hat{y}}$ for some constant $a$), we are choosing $\theta_i = 0$, which gives Eq.\eqref{eq:LLelectron} as our basis wave functions.
 The states with different $\theta_y$ can be obtained by translating $\phi_{\mathbf{k}}(\mathbf{r})$ by some $x \in (0, 2\pi l_B^2/L_y)$, which is equivalent to shifting the gauge by the same amount.
 Thus our choice of gauge breaks the translation symmetry in the $x$ direction, allowing us to write the Hamiltonian in lattice form.